japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-SymmetricHashJoinStateManager.md

 | keyAttributes
 a| [[keyAttributes]] Key attributes, i.e. `AttributeReferences` of the <<keySchema, key schema>>

-Used exclusively in `KeyWithIndexToValueStore` when requested for the <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#keyWithIndexExprs, keyWithIndexExprs>>, <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#indexOrdinalInKeyWithIndexRow, indexOrdinalInKeyWithIndexRow>>, <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#keyWithIndexRowGenerator, keyWithIndexRowGenerator>> and <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#keyRowGenerator, keyRowGenerator>>
+Used exclusively in `KeyWithIndexToValueStore` when requested for the <<spark-sql-streaming-KeyWithIndexToValueStore.md#keyWithIndexExprs, keyWithIndexExprs>>, <<spark-sql-streaming-KeyWithIndexToValueStore.md#indexOrdinalInKeyWithIndexRow, indexOrdinalInKeyWithIndexRow>>, <<spark-sql-streaming-KeyWithIndexToValueStore.md#keyWithIndexRowGenerator, keyWithIndexRowGenerator>> and <<spark-sql-streaming-KeyWithIndexToValueStore.md#keyRowGenerator, keyRowGenerator>>

 | keySchema
 a| [[keySchema]] Key schema (`StructType`) based on the <<joinKeys, join keys>> with the names in the format of *field* and their ordinals (index)

 Used when:

-* `SymmetricHashJoinStateManager` is requested for the <<keyAttributes, key attributes>> (for <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#, KeyWithIndexToValueStore>>)
+* `SymmetricHashJoinStateManager` is requested for the <<keyAttributes, key attributes>> (for <<spark-sql-streaming-KeyWithIndexToValueStore.md#, KeyWithIndexToValueStore>>)

-* `KeyToNumValuesStore` is requested for the <<spark-sql-streaming-KeyToNumValuesStore.adoc#stateStore, state store>>
+* `KeyToNumValuesStore` is requested for the <<spark-sql-streaming-KeyToNumValuesStore.md#stateStore, state store>>

-* `KeyWithIndexToValueStore` is requested for the <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#keyWithIndexSchema, keyWithIndexSchema>> (for the internal <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#stateStore, state store>>)
+* `KeyWithIndexToValueStore` is requested for the <<spark-sql-streaming-KeyWithIndexToValueStore.md#keyWithIndexSchema, keyWithIndexSchema>> (for the internal <<spark-sql-streaming-KeyWithIndexToValueStore.md#stateStore, state store>>)

 |===